 Graduates of the MTI Human Services Technician program are eligible to sit for the Social Work Associates exam for the Social Work Associate level of licensure in South Dakota.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2017, 12 of the 12 graduates responded to the survey.
-Employment/Continuing Education rate is figured by: (graduates employed or continuing education)/(responding graduates who are seeking employment and are not in military service).
+In 2019, 13 of the 13 graduates are represented in the data.
+Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).